 The ability of a system to adapt to changes in load.

 Managing costs to maximize the value delivered.

-The well-architected lakehouse extends the Google Cloud Architecture Framework to the Databricks Lakehouse Platform and shares the pillars “Operational Excellence”, “Security, Privacy, and Compliance”, “Reliability”, “Performance Optimization” (as “Performance Efficiency”) and “Cost Optimization”.
+The well-architected lakehouse extends the Google Cloud Architecture Framework to the Databricks platform and shares the pillars “Operational Excellence”, “Security, Privacy, and Compliance”, “Reliability”, “Performance Optimization” (as “Performance Efficiency”) and “Cost Optimization”.